 The Opioid Crisis

 You might have seen recent campaigns or storylines within movies and TV shows discussing the opioid or opiate crisis in the U.S. as it has become of the biggest drug problem in the past few years.
+According to a Houston drug crime lawyer, the increase in drug usage and the opioid epidemic has also caused drug crimes to spike in the last few years.
+In 2016, there was 144,013 drug crime arrests just in Texas alone.
 More than 191 million opiate prescriptions were handed out to patients since 2017, and around 70 million overdose deaths have occurred.
 This has caused the department of health to declare a state of emergency and are currently combating the opioid crisis with education and extra laws preventing misuse of the drug and its prescription from doctors.

 Following a treatment plan